-Following these steps to manage stress can go a long way to help you and your employees cope with the ever-changing environment and help keep those around you calm and focused.
+Following these steps to manage stress and add a sense of normalcy can go a long way to help you and your employees cope with the ever-changing environment and help keep those around you calm and focused.
 Encourage individuals who seem unable to manage the increased levels of stress and anxiety to explore available resources, such as the organization's employee assistance program (EAP).